The ITensor Software Library for Tensor Network Calculations: Applications of ITensor

 \section{Applications of ITensor}

-ITensor has been cited in approximately 310 research articles from 2009 through the first half of 2020.\footnote{\mbox{List of papers citing ITensor}: \href{https://itensor.org/papers}{https://itensor.org/papers}} Below we highlight papers which show the diverse applications of ITensor.
-We expect to see ever wider applications in the future as physics tensor network algorithms become more powerful for two- and three-dimensional systems, ab-initio Hamiltonians, and long-time dynamics \cite{White:2018q,Rakovszky:2020}, and as more applications of tensor networks are developed in applied mathematics, computer science, and machine learning \cite{Oseledets:2010,Novikov:2015,pmlr-v108-rakhshan20a}.
+ITensor has been cited in approximately 450 research articles from 2009 to 2021.\footnote{\mbox{List of papers citing ITensor}: \href{https://itensor.org/papers}{https://itensor.org/papers}} Below we highlight papers which show the diverse applications of ITensor.
+We expect to see ever wider applications in the future as tensor network algorithms become more powerful for two- and three-dimensional systems, ab-initio Hamiltonians, and long-time dynamics \cite{White:2018q,Rakovszky:2020}, and as more applications of tensor networks are developed in applied mathematics, computer science, and machine learning \cite{Oseledets:2010,Novikov:2015,pmlr-v108-rakhshan20a}.